RashnerdUX/Afrohistorian/README.md

 ## License

-[Add your license information here]
+MIT License

 ## Support

-For questions or support, please [add contact information or create an issue in the repository].
+For questions or support, please email me at [akhigbek6@gmail.com](mailto:akhigbek6@gmail.com) or create an issue in the repository.

 ## Roadmap